ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/security_labels/delete.rst

       "status": "Success"
     }

-As you would likely expect, deleting a Security Label via the API removes that Security Label from all Groups, Indicators, and Victims which had the deleted Security Label.
+Deleting a Security Label via the API removes that Security Label from all Groups, Indicators, and Victims which had the deleted Security Label.